-The Financial Highlights will help you understand the Fund's financial performance for its past five fiscal years or since inception, if the life of the Fund's share class is shorter.
+The Financial Highlights will help you understand the Fund's financial performance for its past five fiscal years.
 Some of the information is presented on a per Share basis.
 Total returns represent the rate an investor would have earned (or lost) on an investment in the Fund, assuming reinvestment of any dividends and capital gains.
 The total return information shown in the Financial Highlights table does not reflect the fees and expenses of any separate account that may use the Fund as its underlying investment medium or of any variable insurance contract that may be funded in such a separate account.
 If these fees and expenses were included, the total return figures for all periods shown would be reduced.